 Exam and License

-Wildlife Rehabilitator License examinations are offered in mid-April each year at most DEC offices statewide.
+Wildlife Rehabilitator License examinations are offered in April and August each year at most DEC offices statewide.
 Exam dates are typically announced on this page prior to the exam.

 Exam Study Materials: To obtain the study materials for the exam, send a check or money order for $15 with a note stating your request to the NYSDEC Special Licenses Unit (address available below).